jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 available at [docs.alfresco.com](http://docs.alfresco.com/).
 * Get help from the [community](http://community.alfresco.com).
 * If you are ready to cover new ground, try another [ecmarchitect.com](https://ecmarchitect.com) tutorial in the [Alfresco Developer Series](https://ecmarchitect.com/alfresco-developer-series).
+The most logical next step is the [Intro to the Web Script Framework](https://ecmarchitect.com/alfresco-developer-series-tutorials/webscripts/tutorial/tutorial.html) tutorial.